neontools is a free online marketing toolbox made for marketers and business owners.

 Tool #2 – neon.link Link Collection

 Neon.link lets you create a webpage, on which you can accumulate a multitude of links to your desired destinations.
-This comes in especially handy whenever you want to share multiple links on a platform which limits you on sharable links, such as the biography on Instagram.
+This comes in especially handy whenever you want to share multiple links on a platform that limits you on sharable links, such as the biography on Instagram.
 You use your one neon.link to redirect your followers and fans to your collection, where they can explore a variety of links and the associated descriptions or thumbnails.

 To give you a visual idea of what this collection can look like, we will give you an example of an already edited link collection, before we elaborate the numerous little features and settings: